devtron-labs/devtron/README.md

 ### Why use it?

-Devtron is a Web-Based CICD Platform for Kubernetes.
-It integrates various OpenSource tools to provide a modular CICD platform that also includes Security Scanning, GitOps, Access Control, and Debugging/Observability.
+Devtron is a Web-Based CI/CD Platform for Kubernetes.
+It integrates various OpenSource tools to provide a modular CI/CD platform that also includes Security Scanning, GitOps, Access Control, and Debugging/Observability.

 <p align="center"><img src="./assets/readme-comic.png"></p>